The term e-commerce has become an integral part of the modern digital landscape, with businesses and consumers alike engaging in transactions online.

 What is the correct spelling: e-commerce or ecommerce?

-Why are there so many different spellings of e-commerce?
+Why are there multiple spellings of e-commerce?

 Does the hyphen in e-commerce matter?